Friedrich482/php-fullstack-app/README.md

 ## To do

 - [ ] Add a forgot password 🔑
+- [ ] I need two pages here :
+  - [ ] The first one to ask the email to the user
+  - [ ] The second one will be a page to say him that a mail has been sent to him and to check his mails.
+He will now fill two fiels and pass only if the two passwords matches.
 - [ ] Inside the forgot password, I will ask your email address and send a random number with 6 digits (so between 100000 and 999999)
 - [ ] The user will enter that number and will pass only if the number matches.
 After that the number will be put to zero in the DB.
 - [ ] For the registration, I will do the same thing.